danielsauter/rapid-android-development/chapter-9--working-with-data.md

  1. Create a new variable called `tsv` of type `Table`.
  2. Create a `PVector` `ArrayList` called `points` to store the *x* and *y* location of a fingertip.
  3. Try reading the `data.tsv` file from the Android sketch folder, if it exists.
  4. Create the `tsv` `Table` object using a parameter.
-For the parameter, use Java’s `File` class and Processing’s `sketchPath()` for the file path, which the `Table` class will attempt to load&—causing an exception that the file doesn’t exist.
+For the parameter, use Java’s `File` class and Processing’s `sketchPath()` for the file path, which the `Table` class will attempt to load—causing an exception that the file doesn’t exist.
  5. Catch the `java.io.FileNotFoundException`, which you can see in the console if the `data.tsv` file doesn’t exist at the defined location.
  6. Create a new `tsv` `Table` object without a parameter if it’s the first time we run the sketch and the `data.tsv` file doesn’t exist.
  7. Parse the `tsv` `Table` object row by row and add a new `PVector` to our `points` `ArrayList` for every record in our `data.tsv` file.
 Do nothing if `getRowCount()` returns `0`.